Specialist Learning Areas at Junior School

 On a biennial cycle, all students in Years 5 and 6 combine to become the cast of a fully staged Musical Production.
 The students learn songs, choreography, script, and dramatic elements prior to performing in our theatre with full staging, makeup and costume.
 At Donvale the biennial production involves everyone from Prep to Year 6 with the lead roles allocated to Year 5 and 6 students following an extensive audition process.

-Instrumental tuition is offered from Years 2-6 (Students in Prep may participate in the Suzuki program).
+Instrumental tuition is offered from Years 2 to 6 (Students in Prep may participate in the Suzuki program).
 Students learn instruments during School hours with professional instrumental tutors and are withdrawn from classes when suitable.
 Instruments offered include:

 - Orchestral Brass (trumpet, french horn, trombone, tuba)